anantnaw/Reinforcement_Learning/Multi-Agent Collaboration/README.md

 ### Instructions

-To train the agent run  the cells in *MA_Collaboration-training.ipynb notebook**.
+To train the agent run  the cells in **MA_Collaboration-training.ipynb notebook**.
 For testing a pretrained agent, ensure that the model_weights are in the same folder as the notebook, then run the cells of **MA_Collaboration-inference.ipynb**.

 Description of the implementation is provided in **report.md**.
 For technical details see the code in the notebook.

-Model weights for the actor 1 and are stored in  **checkpoint_agent0_actor.pth** and **checkpoint_agent1_actor.pth** respectively
+Pretrained model weights for the local actors for both the agents ( used during inferencing)  and are stored in  **checkpoint_agent0_actor.pth** and **checkpoint_agent1_actor.pth** respectively.